milehighcoder/team-profile-generator/README.md

 ## Tests

-This application was build using class syntax and constructor functions.
-The function for each employee type was tested before building out the rest of the program.
+This application was created by using class syntax and constructor functions.
+Each employee type was tested before building out the rest of the application.

 ![alttext](assets/testing-screenshot.png "Tests Screenshot")